Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 .. ############################################################################

+.. _dev_overview:

 Ascent Developement Overview
 ============================
 Ascent's architecture is divided into two main components:

   * Flow: a simple and flexible data flow network
   * Runtime: code that assembles and runs data flow networks to process data

 Flow
 ----